 YANG and his twin sister, YIN (who has since been adopted) joined our One Lucky Pup program from the Bahamas!
 This handsome island boy is 4 1/2 months old and wicked smart!
 He is already house and crate trained and is learning manners cues like “sit”.
 He is polite, plays well with other dogs and is being fostered with cats as well, whom he loves!
 Yang is a great family dog, excellent with kids and all people.

-BRUTUS, age three months, joins our program from NC.
-We suspect this lively little pup is a Pittie/hound/shep mix.
-Brutus has been neutered, microchipped and will be completely vaccinated prior to adoption.
-We do require all adopters of puppies under the age of 12 months to complete a mandatory group socialization/training course led by an accredited positive reinforcement trainer of your choice.
-Please do not apply to adopt this little fellow if you are unwilling or unable to complete this.
+Yang is available for adoption in NY, NY, CT and some parts of PA.
+Yang is up to date on vaccinations, neutered and micro-chipped.
+Please note that we do require all adopters of puppies under the age of one year to complete a group training and socialization course led by an accredited trainer of the adopter’s choice.
+Please do not apply to adopt Yang if you are unwilling or unable to complete this.
 Thank you!

 MAYBACH joins us from the Manhattan location of Animal Care Centers of NYC (ACC) where he was surrendered by his owner in early Feb 2017 due to “no time”.
 MAYBACH is an 8 month old, male American Staffordshire Terrier who is a solid 55lbs and will be neutered in a few weeks.

 This handsome grey hippo is short, stocky, squishy and wiggly, and a pro at flopping in your lap for full body hugs.
 MAYBACH did very well with other dogs in playgroup at the shelter, but has not yet been cat tested.
 He’s incredibly friendly with all people from what we have seen, and had no food or toy guarding issues in his previous home or at the shelter.